 The Salt Lake City Family History Library (FHL) has placed many Arkansas vital records on microfilm.
 The Arkansas History Commission holds copies of those records.

-Searchable Arkansas Databases and other Helpful Links
+Searchable Pennsylvania Vital Records Databases and Links